-Mode of Delivery: Traditional & Hybrid Language of Delivery: English & Spanish
+Language of Delivery: English & Spanish

-- Identify components of residential heating, ventilation and air conditioning systems - Define EPA requirements related to residential HVAC systems - Describe the safety equipment used when installing or maintaining residential HVAC systems - Solve problems using basic algebra and geometry related to the measurement of lines, area, volume, weights, angles, pressure, vacuum, and temperature - Explain concepts of heat transfer and air flow measurement - Interpret wiring diagrams, blueprints, and other industry-related schematics - Identify types of tubing and fittings used in the HVAC/R industry and how they are mechanically joined - Discuss principles of condensation, evaporation and compression as they relate to refrigeration - Demonstrate use of equipment used to install or maintain residential HVAC systems - Demonstrate the troubleshooting, maintenance and installation of residential HVAC systems - Use industry paperwork and recordkeeping methods - Define customer service and identify work habits that contribute to success on the job - Interworking of evaporator, its behavior during normal operation of an HVAC system, diagnosis of abnormal operation and repairing of this component - Interworking of refrigerant metering device, its behavior during normal operation of a HVAC system, diagnosis of abnormal operation and repairing of this component. - Interworking of condenser, its behavior during normal operation of a HVAC system, diagnosis of abnormal operation and repairing of this component - Interworking of compressor, its behavior during normal operation of a HVAC system, diagnosis of abnormal operation and repairing of this component - Interworking of electrical system for residential HVAC systems, its behavior during normal operation of an HVAC system, diagnosis of abnormal operation and repairing of this component - Interworking of gas heat and heat pump systems, their behavior during normal operation of an HVAC system, diagnosis of abnormal operation and repairing of this component
+- Use American National Standards Institute (ANSI) hand signals to identify components of residential and commercial heating, ventilation, and air conditioning systems. - Describe the safety equipment used when installing or maintaining residential and commercial HVAC systems. - Solve problems using basic algebra and geometry related to the measurement of lines, area, volume, weights, angles, pressure, vacuum, and temperature. - Explain concepts of heat transfer and air flow measurement - Interpret wiring diagrams, blueprints, and other industry-related schematics. - Identify types of tubing and fittings used in the HVAC industry and how they are mechanically joined. - Discuss principles of condensation, evaporation, and compression as they relate to refrigeration. - Demonstrate use of equipment used to install or maintain residential HVAC systems. - Demonstrate the troubleshooting, maintenance, and installation of residential HVAC systems. - Use industry paperwork and recordkeeping methods. - Define customer service and identify work habits that contribute to success on the job. - Understand interworking of evaporator, its behavior during normal operation of a HVAC system, diagnosis of abnormal operation and repairing of this component - Understand interworking of refrigerant metering device, its behavior during normal operation of a HVAC system, diagnosis of abnormal operation and repairing of this component - Understand interworking of condenser, its behavior during normal operation of a HVAC system, diagnosis of abnormal operation and repairing of this component - Understand interworking of compressor, its behavior during normal operation of a HVAC system, diagnosis of abnormal operation and repairing of this component